 The Imbio CT LTA Software uses CT density values of pulmonary tissue to provide quantitation and visualization in support of diagnosis.
-The Imbio CT LTA Software performs three-dimensional segmentation and classifies the lung voxels into typical radiological categories intended to inform clinical management in the diagnosis and documentation of pulmonary tissue images (e.g., abnormalities) from CT thoracic datasets.
+The Imbio CT LTA Software performs three-dimensional segmentation and classifies the lung voxels into typical radiological categories.
 Automated reports and color overlays of the analysis are provided to support diagnosis when abnormal lung parenchymal densities are present.